ukarroum/ykarroum-blog/blog/_posts/2023-01-24-auto-inplace.md

 To do this we need to solve two main issues:

-First, we need to be sure that we have no other references to the given argument, example:
+First, we need to be sure that we have no other references on the source object, for example:

 This is a valid use case.